MattRice12/CS-concepts/modules/require-load-include-extend.md

         end
       end

   Another way to call methods inside of modules is to include the module in a class.
-This is called a mixin and facilitates calling the method directly through the class--e.g., Class.new.module_method.
+This is called a mixin and facilitates calling the method directly through the class--e.g., `Class.new.module_method`.
 By mixing the module into the class, the class changes by incorporating all of the module methods in itself.
-The way to achieve this is described below, but allows us to call the method through the class without more than a single-line reference to the module.
+The way to achieve this is described in the *Include* and *Extend* sections below.
+Mixins allows us to call the method through the class without more than a single-line reference to the module.

   However, since you can call the methods without reference to the modules, identically named methods will overlap.
 If the mixed-in module method overlaps with the class's method, the class's method wins.
 If two mixed-in methods overlap, the last included module's method trumps.

 # Require and Load
   Before our class has any access to the methods in the module, we have to load the module library into the file in which the class resides.
 We can do so using either `require` or `load`; though, each apply in certain situations.

   *Require*
     The 'require' method allows you to load a module file into the present file.
-You will only need to 'require' the module if you are loading it library from a separate file, which will usually be the case.
+You will only need to 'require' the module if you are loading the module from a separate file, which will usually be the case.

     Unlike 'load', 'require' keeps track whether it has already been loaded or not and prevents you from loading the library more than once.
 Requiring the library a second time will return ‘false’.